graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL implementations should provide the `@skip` and `@include` directives.

-GraphQL implementations that support the type system language must provide the `@deprecated` directive when representing deprecated portions of the schema.
+GraphQL implementations that support the schema definition language must provide the `@deprecated` directive when representing deprecated portions of the schema.

 ### @skip